 - Aircraft position reports

-- Clearance to enter an airports’ airspace
+- Clearance to enter an airport’s airspace

 - Clearance to land

 When I was first learning to fly I was really struggling to not only learn what needs to be said but I also had severe anxiety about pressing the transmit button!
-I was not alone with the anxiousness as many student pilots also get this feeling because whenever you talk on the radio, whoever else is flying in that area and using that frequency can also hear you.
+I was not alone in the anxiousness as many student pilots also get this feeling because whenever you talk on the radio, whoever else is flying in that area and using that frequency can also hear you.

-If you make a mistake EVERYONE hears it, if you get a stern talking to from air traffic control everyone hears it so its a very nerve-wracking time!
+If you make a mistake EVERYONE hears it, if you get a stern talking-to from air traffic control everyone hears it so it’s a very nerve-wracking time!

-To help overcome my fear I paid a visit to my local air traffic control tower and spent an afternoon sitting alongside the air traffic controllers trying to understand what they did and what they do to help pilots – And you know what…They were not the fast talking monsters you seem to picture in your head!
+To help overcome my fear I paid a visit to my local air traffic control tower and spent an afternoon sitting alongside the air traffic controllers trying to understand what they did and what they do to help pilots – And you know what…They were not the fast-talking monsters you seem to picture in your head!

 The second tip I was offered was to buy a small handheld radio and sit by the airport and listen to the airport radio frequency.
 Over time, this began to make more sense as the radio calls all seemed to be roughly the same, just directed at the different aircraft.